NapsterInBlue/MoviesMetricsMusings/content/articles/2020-05_14 people over politicians.md

 <center>{% img {static}/images/yang_gang/3_people/pride.JPG %}</center>
 <br></br>

-Regrettably, I didn't get to meet everyone that came work in Iowa.
+Regrettably, I didn't get to meet everyone that came to work in Iowa.
 We about doubled our Field team over the course of a month between December and January and by those pesky laws of time and space, we couldn't all be together all the time.
 But sincerely-- my best days on the campaign were days I could share good news.
 It's been the highest honor I've known, getting to call them friends and do all I could to set them up for success.

 ## The Yang Gang